Renewable and Embedded Generators

 On 10th June 2020, the Commission for Regulation of Utilities (CRU) published its decision on the Enduring Connection Policy Stage 2 (ECP-2), the current pathway for generators, storage and other system services technology projects to connect to the electricity system.
 Please click here for further information on ECP-2 Policy, available on the CRU Website.

-- The application window for ECP-2.2 is open to all generating and storage technologies (greater than 0.5MW) from Wednesday, 1st September 2021 until 5pm Thursday, 30th September 2021.
+- The application window for ECP-2.3 is scheduled to open to all generating and storage technologies (greater than 0.5MW) from Thursday, 1st September 2022 until 5pm Friday, 30th September 2022.

 - Category A (Batch): Generation, storage and other system services technology projects (MEC >0.5MW)